 Roast Butternut Salad with Pomegranate and Walnuts

 Our Roast Butternut Salad with Pomegranate and Walnuts is a bowl of colourful happiness.
 The jewel like colour of the Pomegranate seeds in this salad make it the perfect festive dish.
-We love to serve this salad over the Christmas period, either beforehand as a gorgeous looking lunchbox treat, or later alongside our Boxing Day, or New Year’s Eve spread.
-Packed full of a delicious selection of winter veggies this salad delivers a powerful and colourful nutritious punch.
+We love to serve this salad as a gorgeous looking lunchbox treat, or alongside our big family supper spread at the weekend.
+Packed full of a delicious selection of veggies this salad delivers a powerful and colourful nutritious punch.
 We’re big fans of the humble sprout, they are high in phytonutrients, vitamin C, low in carbohydrates with full of fibre, the perfect veggie fill up on!

 1 medium butternut